 If you do not see the sidebar, click the ‘cog’ icon next to the Save button.

 You can customize the text color, background color, and link color for the Post Tags block.
 The color options available will vary based on the theme.
+Pick a color from the suggestions, or add a custom color using the color picker or by adding a color code.

 On this tab, you can adjust the Font size, Appearance, Line height, Letter case, and Letter-spacing.
+These settings allow you to change a block’s font size, appearance, line height, letter casing, and spacing.

 The “Advanced” tab lets you enter character(s) that can be used to separate the category terms.
 The default setting is a comma.